WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 1. Minimal UI is sufficient.
 2. Pre-trained models can also be used rather than using Google's ML Kit.
-3. You can either build a Native mobile application for Android/iOS or a Cross-Platform application.
+3. You can either build a native mobile application for Android/iOS or a cross-platform application.